CyanideCentral/AHNEE/README.md

     python main.py --data DBLP-CA

 The DBLP-CA, Cora-CA, Cora-CC, Citeseer, Mushroom, 20News, DBLP and Recipe datasets are readily provided in this repository.
-Due to the limit of file size on GitHub, Amazon and MAG-PM datasets will be released via external links.
+Due to the limit of file size on GitHub, Amazon and MAG-PM datasets are released via [Zenodo](https://zenodo.org/records/16307348).

 Supported command line arguments are listed as follows: